Advanced search

 As with most vaccines, appropriate medical treatment and supervision should always be readily available to manage an anaphylactic event or serious hypersensitivity event following the administration of Fluenz.

 Vaccine recipients should be informed that Fluenz is an attenuated live virus vaccine and has the potential for transmission to immunocompromised contacts.
-Vaccine recipients should attempt to avoid, whenever possible, close association with severely immunocompromised individuals (e.g. bone marrow transplant recipients requiring isolation) for 1-2 weeks following vaccination.
-Peak incidence of vaccine virus recovery occurred 2-3 days post-vaccination in clinical studies.
-In circumstances where contact with severely immunocompromised individuals is unavoidable, the potential risk of transmission of the influenza vaccine virus should be weighed against the risk of acquiring and transmitting wild-type influenza virus.
+Vaccine recipients should attempt to avoid, whenever possible, close association with severely immunocompromised individuals (e.g. bone marrow transplant recipients requiring isolation) for 1‑2 weeks following vaccination.
+Peak incidence of vaccine virus recovery occurred 2‑3 days post‑vaccination in clinical studies.
+In circumstances where contact with severely immunocompromised individuals is unavoidable, the potential risk of transmission of the influenza vaccine virus should be weighed against the risk of acquiring and transmitting wild‑type influenza virus.
+The effectiveness of Fluenz preventing influenza disease in immunocompromised individuals has not been evaluated (see section 4.8).

-Fluenz should, under no circumstances, be injected.
+Fluenz should under no circumstances be injected.

 No data exist regarding the safety of intranasal administration of Fluenz in children with unrepaired craniofacial malformations.